Skip to main content

 Feature Services

 Feature Services group features from Feature Views together for training and serving.
-They provide a REST API for low-latency online retrieval and methods for offline batch lookups via Tecton's SDK.
+They provide an HTTP API for low-latency online retrieval and methods for offline batch lookups via Tecton's SDK.

 It is generally recommended that each model deployed in production have one associated Feature Service deployed, which serves features to the model.